TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Config/Index.rst

          0

    Description
-         If set, all links, reference to images or assets, which previously were built with a relative or absolute path (for example, :file:`/fileadmin/my-pdf.pdf`) are then rendered as absolute URLs with the site prefix / current domain.
+         If this option is set, all links, reference to images or assets previously built with a relative or absolute path (for example, :file:`/fileadmin/my-pdf.pdf`) will be rendered as absolute URLs with the site prefix / current domain.

-         Examples for such use-cases are the generation of a full static version of a TYPO3 site for sending a page via email.
+         Examples for such use cases are the generation of a complete static version of a TYPO3 site for sending a page via email.

 .. note::
    Setting this option will override any setting in :ref:`config.absRefPrefix